Rules and Guidelines for Chairmen of Scientific Committees of IUTAM Symposia

 - The Proceedings should not be published in advance of the Symposium.
 Presentation and discussion of a paper at the Symposium is a necessary condition for its consideration for publication in the Proceedings.

-- Acceptable forms for Proceedings are special issues of high-quality journals or other forms previously approved by the Bureau of IUTAM.
+- The recommended form of publication of Proceedings is the IUTAM Bookseries by Springer.
+Acceptable forms for Proceedings are also special issues of high-quality journals or other forms previously approved by the Bureau of IUTAM.
 Proceedings must be published under the title “IUTAM Symposium on …” and it is advisable to plan the publication at an early date.
 The IUTAM Grant (see Item 8 of the Rules) can be used for the publication costs associated with Proceedings.

 - All papers included in the Proceedings of the Symposium are subject to review, with the aim of achieving a standard of the Proceedings that is comparable to the standard of high-quality refereed journals in the field.